luthebao/bonk-contract/README.md

 ### Deploy

+1. Setup your Private keys and Explorer API to verify contracts
-1. `yarn build` to compile all the contracs files
+2. `yarn build` to compile all the contracs files
-2. `yarn deploy` to deploy into blockchain
+3. `yarn deploy` to deploy into blockchain